This stunning new 10km hiking trail is now open in Dubai

 Lace up your walking boots and get ready to explore the natural beauty of Mushrif Park…

 Love being outdoors?
-We’ve got the trek for you… Living in the UAE, we’re blessed with sunny weather year-round and between the blue-flag beaches and rugged natural landscape, there are plenty of ways to escape the city.
+We’ve got the trek for you… living in the UAE, we’re blessed with sunny weather year-round and between the blue-flag beaches and rugged natural landscape, there are plenty of ways to escape the city.

-Earlier this month, a new 10km hiking trail opened to the public in Dubai’s Mushrif National Park.
+In June, a new 10km hiking trail opened to the public in Dubai’s Mushrif National Park.
 The free-to-use trail is open year-round and, with multiple tracks, is suitable for everyone from beginners to seasoned hikers.